tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Client Token State and Origin Tracking

-Origins SHOULD NOT challenge clients for access tokens more than once in a given context, such as a website load event.
-Clients SHOULD ignore requests for multiple tokens in the same context.
-Failure to do so can allow the origin to track clients across contexts.
+Origins SHOULD only generate token challenges based on client action, such as when a user loads a website.
+Clients SHOULD ignore token challenges if an Origin tries to force the client to present tokens multiple times without any new client-initiated action.
+Failure to do so can allow malicious origins to track clients across contexts.
 Specifically, an origin can abuse per-user token limits for tracking by assigning each new client a random token count and observing whether or not the client can successfully redeem that many tokens in a given context.
 If any token redemption fails, then the origin learns information about how many tokens that client had previously been issued.

 By rejecting repeated or duplicative challenges within a single context, the origin only learns a single bit of information: whether or not the client had any token quota left